The 15 Best Hikes In Japan

 11. Mt.
 Shari

-It was pretty hard to choose just one hike in Hokkaido, especially with this choice not involving the Daisetsuzan mountain range.
+It was pretty hard to choose just one hike in Hokkaido, especially when the choice doesn't involve the Daisetsuzan mountain range.
 But Mt.
 Shari tops the list in terms of variety and wow factor across all metrics.
 You spend hours climbing up a river bed with lots of rock-hopping along the various water crossings, which eventually culminates into huge waterfalls and rope climbing.
 Then, when you get close to the peaks, you find lush green mountains with steep features and views all the way to the ocean.
 Finally, on your way back you cross over an absolutely gorgeous ridgeline complete with panoramic views.
 Possibly the best hike in Hokkaido, and for sure one of the best hikes in Japan.

 You can read a comprehensive guide to hiking Mt.
 Shari here.